hawkfish/textform/docs/transforms/copy.rst

 Copy
 ====

+.. py:currentmodule:: textform

 .. py:class:: Copy(pipeline, input, outputs)

     The ``Copy`` transform makes one or more duplicates of a field.

     .. py:attribute:: pipeline
         :type: Transform
-    :noindex:

         The input pipeline (required).

     .. py:attribute:: input
         :type: str
-    :noindex:

         The name of the field to duplicate.
 It will be *not* be removed.

     .. py:attribute:: outputs
         :type: tuple(str)
-    :noindex:

         One or more fields to receive the copies.

-Examples:
-^^^^^^^^^
+        They cannot overwrite existing columns, so use :py:class:`Drop` to remove unwanted columns.

+Usage
+^^^^^

 .. code-block:: python